 Okay, the economy is in a rough state.
 We’re seeing costs fluctuate wildly for just about everything.
 Maybe you just started a cleaning business or you’re trying to keep your existing cleaning business going.
 Either way, you might be at a loss for how to price your cleaning services, without ending up at a loss.

-Here, we’ll bring you up to speed on commercial cleaning service pricing strategies, charging for different services, other pricing factors, and how to keep new contracts flowing through your business pipeline.
-Stay till the end for the answers to all your FAQs.
+Here, we’ll explain commercial cleaning service pricing strategies, charging for different services, other pricing factors, and how to keep new contracts flowing through your business pipeline.
+Stay until the end for the answers to all your FAQs.

 Pricing Strategies for Your Commercial Cleaning Business